Fiorello La Guardia: Foreign policy

 La Guardia supported the League of Nations.
 He called for Fiume to be given to Italy despite it being promised to Yugoslavia by the Treaty of London.
 He supported the February Revolution, but criticized Ambassador David R. Francis for supporting Alexander Kerensky rather than Lavr Kornilov.
 La Guardia had a reputation for his disdain of isolationism; instead he supported using American influence abroad on behalf of democracy or for national independence or against autocracy.
 He used his influence to speak in favor of the League of Nations and the Inter-Parliamentary Union as well as peace and disarmament conferences.

 In 1946, President Harry S. Truman sent the ex-mayor as an envoy to Brazil but diplomacy was not his forte.
 Truman then gave him a major job as head of the United Nations Relief and Rehabilitation Administration (UNRRA), with responsibility for helping millions of desperate refugees in Europe.
 La Guardia was exhausted and after seeing the horrors of war in Europe called for a massive aid program.
 Critics ridiculed that as worldwide WPA and the biggest boondoggle ever.
 He sided with Henry A. Wallace in calling for peaceful coexistence with the Soviet Union, and attacked the new breed of Cold Warriors.
 He provided UNRRA funds to the Soviets despite warnings that the Kremlin was funneling the money towards its military.
 UNRRA shut down at the end of 1946.
-Despite his declining health, La Guardia attacked the emerging "Truman Doctrine" that promised American financial and military intervention to stop the spread of Communism.
+Despite his declining health, La Guardia attacked the emerging "Truman Doctrine" that promised American financial and military intervention against communism.